damianperera/HolographicStudio/README.md

-# Building the application
+# Before you Build
-The project depends on the _ProEnsembleCalibrationLib_ that is part of [RoomAlive Toolkit](https://github.com/Kinect/RoomAliveToolkit).
-Download and build that project first and update the reference to that library.
+- The project depends on the _ProEnsembleCalibrationLib_ that is part of the [RoomAlive Toolkit](https://github.com/Kinect/RoomAliveToolkit), download and build that project first and update the reference to that library.
-Both this project and RoomAliveToolkit reference SharpDX libraries.
-Make sure the used libraries reference the same version of these libs to prevent conflicts.
+- Both this project and RoomAliveToolkit reference the same _SharpDX_ libraries, make sure that the used libraries reference the same version of these libs to prevent conflicts.

 # Calibration
 The application needs a calibration XML file that can be created with the _CalibrateEnsemble_ application that is part of RoomAlive Toolkit.
 For more details read the instructions on the RoomAlive Toolkit project page.